What is the Double Bounce Rule in Pickleball

 Two-Bounce Rule: Each side must make one groundstroke after the ball is served before volleying.

 Therefore, if the server hits the ball three times and declares the third hit as the serving action, the ball is called a bad shot.
-If you understand these two concepts, you will be able to understand the double bounce rule in pickleball in detail.
+If you understand these two concepts, you can understand the pickleball double bounce rules in detail.

 The Core of the Double Bounce Rule

-The best way to serve to ensure that both players get some points in a rally is to require the serve and return serve to bounce.
-The double bounce rule requires that both players get the point whenever either of the two serves bounces twice.
+The best way to serve pickleball to ensure that both players get some points in a rally is to require the serve and return pickleball serve rules to bounce.
+The double bounce call requires that both players get the point whenever either of the two serves bounces twice.
 The double bounce rule has the greatest effect if applied to rallies of more than five points.

-For longer rallies, the double bounce rule also requires that your partner serves your opponent.
+The double bounce rule pickleball also requires that your partner serves your opponent for longer rallies.
 For example, you and your partner might be playing a nine-point rally.
 After you win the first point, your partner must serve you.
 That means you can only get the next point once your partner serves again.
-You’ll get the point for each bounce on the return serve.
+You’ll get a point for each bounce on the return serve.

 The following points are the double bounce rule in pickleball: